material-motion/material-motion/specifications/directors.md

 A Director is an object that describes an interactive experience.

+A Director operates primarily in terms of targets and Plans.
+Directors must not have direct access to a Runtime.

 `v1` **Set up**: A Director has a `setUp` method that is invoked exactly once.

 The setUp method should receive a Transaction instance.